logo

 El Vergel, Spain

-Born in 2009 in Kyiv, Sofia moved to a small village in Spain in 2020.
+Born in 2009 in Kyiv, Sofia moved to a town in Spain close to Valencia in 2020.
 With her ability to quickly learn languages, she adjusted to her new life seamlessly.

-She joined Harbingers’ Magazine in the summer of 2023, and since then, her passion for the arts has shone through in her work.
-She consistently explores the intersections of culture, creativity, and society.
-This, along with Sofia’s exceptional writing skills and deep love for culture, led to her promotion as the Culture Section Editor at Harbingers’ Magazine in March 2025.
-Simultaneously, she will serve as the Afghanistan Newsroom Editor.
+She joined Harbingers’ Magazine in the summer of 2023, and since then, she began to consistently explore the intersections of culture, creativity, and society.
+This, along with Sofia’s exceptional writing skills, led to her promotion as the Culture Section Editor at Harbingers’ Magazine in March 2025.
+Simultaneously, she serves as the Afghanistan Newsroom Editor.

 Sofia speaks Ukrainian, Spanish, English, and Russian.